Table of Contents:

 Attempting to use SCSI disks may cause the image installation to fail in unexpected ways.

-Dynamic Disk should never be used in a production environment.
-Dynamic Disks is not suitable for for VM's with a long life span.
+Dynamic Disk is not suitable for VMs with a long life span.

 - Prone to fragmentation issues that can potential causes the VM to become unresponsive.

 - Slower read rates

 - Unpredictable storage utilization patterns